IMOKURI/IMOKURI/README.md

 I'm SUGIYAMA Yoshio - 杉山 禎夫

-I'm an infrastructure engineer with Hewlett-Packard Japan.
+I'm an infrastructure / ML engineer with Hewlett-Packard Japan.

-I like edge technology and coding.
+I like Neovim.

 I have loved sweet potatoes (IMO in Japanese) and chestnuts (KURI in Japanese) since I was a child.
 So my account name is IMOKURI.